sahilrajput03/sahilrajput03/learn-jest-expect.md

   - `npm init -y` and add script to `package.json` file: `"test": "tsnd a.ts",`
   - `npm i expect ts-node ts-node-dev`
-  - Create .ts file `touch a.ts`
-  - Now you can run below command to start testing without even jest: `npm run test`
+  - Now you can run below command to start testing without even jest: `touch a.ts && npm run test`

 - **For bettter testing use `expect().toEqual(...)`**